 where ISL means initial stock level.

 Following are the different formulas for calculating safety stock.
-By knowing all these formulas you can choose suitable formula for your industry.
+By knowing all these formulas you can choose suitable formulas for your industry.

 - Basic formula: It is the most common formula to calculate safety stock.

 - Average-max formula: It is a general formula.
 But if you have a long lead time it is not suitable for your industry. formula is SS= (maximum sale X maximum lead time) – (average sale X average lead time)

 - Normal distribution with demand uncertainty: To find standard deviation in demand first calculate average demand and then average variability in demand by taking the square of each month’s difference.
 Take the average of those squares together.
 SS = standard deviation of the demand X the root of average delay